gehasia/ExchangeRates/README.md

 ### This fork has been made for running the webapp outside GAE
+### It is now using selenium and headless chrome to get rates from xe.com as they are currently displaying values with asynchronous xhr requests

 install memcache

-easy_install ez_setup webapp2 parse WebOb google_appengine beautifulsoup4
+easy_install ez_setup webapp2 parse WebOb google_appengine beautifulsoup4 selenium

+install chromedriver & dependencies

 python main.py